 Secondly assess the zone or areas you have PDD assigned to an determine if there are junctions that need have local pressure dependent demands applied to them because the pressure vs. demand relationship is different than its neighboring junctions.
 Apply as many unique local pressure dependent demands as necessary.
 Also, keep in mind that pressure dependent demands are probably not going to be applied to all the junctions in your model and should just be applied to junctions whose demands you know are going to be pressure dependent based on some event that produces low pressure in your system.
 It's more likely the PDD will be junctions in a certain zone or area of the model.

-Thirdly examine your junctions and note if you have an junctions where the pressure is close to zero.
-After doing this check your PDD functions to see if there are sharp changes in demand when pressure is gets close to zero and try to adjust the function or values if possible to avoid the sharp change.
+Thirdly examine your junctions and note if you have junctions where the pressure is close to zero or low pressure is reported at PDD nodes.
+After doing this check your PDD functions to see if there are sharp changes in demand when pressure is gets close to zero or low and try to adjust the function or values if possible to avoid the sharp change.
+Check if if the reference pressure is set to be equal to the threshold pressure or not, try changing it.
 This quick change could be the difference between the model computing successfully or getting a network unbalanced user notification.